pixolution/PixolutionImageDownloader/README.md

 ```

 ## Install
-Install the project into your local system as symlinked source:
+Install the project into your local system:
 ```bash
 python3 setup.py install
 ```